exygy-design/hsa-docs/current-back.md

 </ul>

-## Intro
+## <a name="intro"></a>Intro

 > "The website is not utilized the way it should be for us.
 We just haven’t paid attention to the design of it.
 We haven’t focused on who we’re trying to reach, serving, the people in communities or even staff.
-I think we haven’t looked at essentials for the website serving people: accessibility, font, color, all of those elements you need for those populations we serve." - DAAS Executive Leadership*
+I think we haven’t looked at essentials for the website serving people: accessibility, font, color, all of those elements you need for those populations we serve." *- DAAS Executive Leadership*

 The San Francisco Human Services Agency (HSA) is a lifeline for 23% of San Franciscans, serving over 200,000 unique persons seeking food assistance, health care, elder care, job training, daycare, and other essential social services.
 Sfhsa.org serves as the proverbial *front door* to the agency with more than 30,000 unique visits to the website each month.
 The public facing website has the potential to provide information and services in a clear, helpful, effective way with the utmost dignity and respect for client experience.